 Another one of the mistakes pregnant women make in the first trimester is eating too little.
 Prior to pregnancy the consequences of skipping a meal may have been insignificant, but not eating enough, frequently enough, during pregnancy, is a big trigger for morning sickness.

-To minimize morning sickness symptoms, it’s important to eat high quality, foods with protein every 2-3 hours.
+To minimize morning sickness symptoms, it’s important to eat high quality foods paired with protein every 2-3 hours.

-If you follow this advice you will minimize morning sickness symptoms, but also increase energy and of course, help your baby to grow healthy.
+If you follow this advice you will minimize morning sickness symptoms, but also increase energy and of course, help your baby to grow healthy and strong.

 Go to the Doctor Too Early

 It is perfectly fine to enjoy the first weeks of pregnancy and do nothing!
-Start a pregnancy journal, spend time in nature and start taking a prenatal vitamin (I recommend the Garden of Life prenatal, which is listed on my pregnancy resources).
-That would be a great place to start!
+Start a pregnancy journal, spend time in nature, and begin taking a prenatal vitamin with folate.
+I recommend the Garden of Life prenatal, which is listed on my pregnancy resources.
+These three things would be a great place to start!

 Go to the Doctor Too Late